flimflam-austin/hugo-cms-test/content/quick_reads/20180322-18-02-21-facebook-fixes/index.md

-      **Before 2014:** when you signed up for an app using your FB Account, your friend’s contact could be accessed without them having the app themselves.
-      **After**: If you sign up for an app, your contacts are protected unless your friends sign up too.
+      **Before 2014:** when you signed up for an app using your FB Account, your friend’s contact could be accessed without them having the app themselves.**After**: If you sign up for an app, your contacts are protected unless your friends sign up too.
     _key: card-6-4ce9c342-b0a2-4296-9ea6-defc0ce434ee
   - order: 6
+    useCheckmark: false
     body: >-
       ## What FB is doing NOW: